Karimpura

 Karimpura is a village in Fatehgarh Sahib district, Punjab, India.
 There are about 30 to 35 households in the village.
 It is 7 km from Bassi Pathana and 14 km from Fatehgarh Sahib.

 The village has a primary school, veterinary hospital, dairy plant, gym, volleyball court, and other sports activities.
 The gotras of Jatts in the village are Virk, Cheema, Gill, Dhindsa, Bajwa and Sandhu.
-There are also a couple of Hindu families.
 It is connected through a wide road to the Morinda – Sirhind highway.
 This village has a 24 hour electricity connection and most of the houses have internet connection with WiFi.
-The roads of this village has street lights where as no other village in Punjab has street lights.
+The roads of this village has street lights where as no other village in Punjab has street lights.Village of former Chairman,Jagjit Singh Virk.